 Vancouver to Seward Alaska Cruises

-Ships come to their final dock in Seward after a nighttime cruise through the Gulf of Alaska and into the protected water of Resurrection Bay.
+Ships come to their final dock in Seward after a nighttime cruise through the Gulf of Alaska into Resurrection Bay.
 It's quite the place to wake, with the ship surrounded by emerald mountains draped in snowfields that linger well into summer.
 Disembarking passengers have several post-cruise options.
 Some choose to take a day or two in Seward to enjoy the town and venture out on a day tour into Kenai Fjords National Park.
 Passengers connecting to early evening flights out of Anchorage can take the Park Connection Motorcoach's special Seward Cruise Transfer.
 And for passengers starting on the land portion of their grand Alaska vacation, the Alaska Railroad afternoon train heading north departs just half a mile from the Seward cruise dock.